-- Generally, to establish a claim of copyright infringement, a creator or holder of copyright need only show that she has a valid copyright in the work and that the defendant copied protected expression from the work.
-However, other facts may be relevant in some cases, such as if the defendant asserts that an exception or limitation applied to their use or that their work was independently created.
+- Generally, to establish a claim of copyright infringement, creators or copyright holders need only show that they have a valid copyright in their works and that the defendants copied protected expression from the works.
+However, other facts may be relevant in some cases, such as if defendants assert that an exception or limitation applied to their uses or that their works were independently created.

 - The copyright laws of some countries grant copyright holders statutory remedies for infringement.
 The type and amounts of remedies including damages are established by law.
 Be aware of the existence of statutory damages and other remedies permitted by applicable law, including statutory provisions that award legal fees in some circumstances.

 Copyright for Educators & Librarians by Coursera.
 All rights reserved course on copyright provided by Coursera: https://www.coursera.org/learn/copyright-for-education .

-- Copyright Cortex.
-Resources on Copyright for Cultural Heritage institutions.
+Copyright Cortex.
+Resources on Copyright for Cultural Heritage institutions: https://copyrightcortex.org/

 More on philosophies of copyright